brevzin/cpp_proposals/2997_common_reference_algo/common-reference-algo.md

 |`common_reference_with<..., ...>`|✔️|

 That third one fails, because we're trying to invoke our lambda with a `C const&`, which instantiates the lambda - which doesn't have any constraints - and the instantiation of the body (to figure out the return type) causes the compiler to instantiate that `c.f()` call, which isn't valid for a `C const`.
 Hard error.

-It's worth it to point out here that this issue wouldn't just come up for ranges of prvalues, the same would be true if `R` was a range of `C&&` (e.g. `std::generator<C>` or `std::vector<C> | views::as_rvalue`).
-In that case, both columns of the `Iterator` vs `projected<Iterator, identity>` table would look the same as the right column does above.
-Either way - we start with a range in which nothing is `const` and end up with a requirement that the callable is invocable with a `const&`.

 ## Ok, but... why?